 On Facebook, visuals take precedence.
 Whether it’s videos, images, or gifs, your ads are more visually captivating on Facebook.
-There’s also the added benefit of your ads seamlessly blending in with the organic visual content that users will scroll past by on their News Feeds.
+There’s also the added benefit of your ads seamlessly blending in with the organic visual content strategy, that users will scroll past by on their News Feeds.
 Basically, it leads to more user engagement and possible customers can relate more to the ads.

 3. More Affordable Than Google Ads